LayerManager/layman/doc/models.md

 - Each publication is placed in one [workspace](#workspace).

 ## Layer
-- Layer is [publication](#publication) created from combination of vector or raster data (GeoJSON, ShapeFile, GeoTIFF, JPEG2000, PNG or JPEG) and visualization (SLD, SE, or QML style)
+- Layer is [publication](#publication) created from combination of vector or raster data (GeoJSON, ShapeFile, GeoTIFF, JPEG2000, PNG or JPEG) and visualization (SLD, SE, or QML style).
+Raster layer can hold also [timeseries](#timeseries) data.
 - Published layer can be accessed by standardized OGC interfaces
   - [Web Map Service (WMS)](https://www.opengeospatial.org/standards/wms)
   - [Web Feature Service (WFS)](https://www.opengeospatial.org/standards/wfs)